openbmc/docs/designs/psu-firmware-update.md

 ### Update on replaced PSU

-When a PSU is replaced, and the firmware version is older than the one in BMC filesystem, it shall be updated.
+When a PSU is replaced, and the firmware version is older than the one in BMC filesystem (or if the optional 'override' parameter is specified), it shall be updated.
 This will be done by the same service described above.

 1. On start, the service will subscribe to the PropertiesChanged signal to the PSU object path to monitor the PSU presence status.
 (Or maybe subscribe the InterfacesAdded/Removed signal?)
-2. When a PSU's presence status is changed from false to true (or the InterfacesAdded event occurs), the service will check the new PSU's model, firmware version to decide if the firmware needs to be updated.
+2. When a PSU's presence status is changed from false to true (or the PropertiesChanged event occurs), the service will check the new PSU's model and firmware version to decide if the firmware needs to be updated.
 3. If yes, the service will find the matched vendor-specific tool to perform the code update.
 4. The following process will be the same as [Update by API].